fyndiq/docker-devpi-archived/README.md

 ## Example: Building and uploading a Wheel for Pandas

 The following example shows how to build a wheel for [Pandas](http://pandas.pydata.org/) and upload it to the index.
-Make sure you have [devpi-client](https://pypi.python.org/pypi/devpi-client) installed.
+Make sure you have the [devpi-client](https://pypi.python.org/pypi/devpi-client) installed.

     git clone https://github.com/pydata/pandas.git
     cd pandas